Techlm77/LinuxPlay/README.md

+> ### A Message from the Developer

+Hey everyone,
+I just wanted to take a moment to thank everyone who’s supported, tested or shared feedback on LinuxPlay.

+This project has been a **one-person journey for over a year**, every feature, every bug fix, every idea has been hand-built during my spare time.
+There’s no team, no funding, and no automation behind it, just me, learning and coding because I love Linux and wanted to prove what’s possible with open-source creativity.

+LinuxPlay started as a fun experiment, but over time it’s grown into something much bigger, something that people actually use and enjoy.
+That means the world to me. ❤️

+I know not everything is perfect yet, and that’s okay.
+That’s what open source is about: progress, not perfection.
+If you’ve got ideas, improvements, or features you’d love to see, please share them in the [GitHub Discussions](https://github.com/Techlm77/LinuxPlay/discussions).
+Constructive input and collaboration are what help LinuxPlay evolve in the right direction.

+- Community Shoutout
+If you make a YouTube video showing your LinuxPlay setup, performance tests, feature ideas, or just want to share your experience, use the hashtag **#linuxPlay**!
+I’d *love* to see what people are doing with it, learn from your feedback, and feature community showcases in future updates.
+Seeing how others use LinuxPlay keeps the motivation alive more than anything else.

+For now, I’m taking a short break to rest and recharge, but LinuxPlay isn’t going anywhere.
+It’ll keep improving, step by step, just like it has since the first line of code.

+Thank you all for believing in something made by one person, from scratch, with genuine passion.

+- Techlm77

 # LinuxPlay

 > The open source, ultra low latency remote desktop and game streaming stack for Linux.
 Built with FFmpeg, UDP and Qt.